 You can use both iMessage and Find My to share your location with friends and family, and if your device is missing you can use the Find My app to track your iPhone.

-If you get the prompt that says you stopped sharing location, you’ll need to turn it on in the Find My app.
+If you want to share your location with others, the Share My Location service needs to be turned on.
+If you get the prompt that says you have stopped sharing location, you’ll need to turn it on in the Find My app.

-4. There’s Might Be A Bug In Your iPhone
+4. There’s Might Be A Bug

 If you choose indefinitely, and you didn’t turn off the location service on both your iPhone Settings and the Find My app, well the next issue is that a bug is silently lying around.